Everything you need to know about the World Snooker Championship final

 And the 2022 tournament has already delivered plenty of entertainment, including a memorable maximum 147 break from Neil Robertson.

-Four players are now slugging it out for a sought after spot in the final – with Scotland’s John Higgins taking on England’s Ronnie O’Sullivan and Welshman Mark Williams battling England’s Judd Trump.
+Just two players are left in contention for the coveted prize after Scotland’s John Higgins fell to England’s Ronnie O’Sullivan and Welshman Mark Williams lost out to England’s Judd Trump.

-Whoever triumphs, it's looking like a vintage final, with all four amongst the finest players to ever play the game.
+Whoever triumphs, it's looking like a vintage final, with both O’Sullivan and Trump amongst the finest players to ever play the game.

 Here’s everything you need to know about the final.